ros2/design/articles/150_roslaunch.md

 #### Deterministic Startup

-In the ROS 1 wiki for `rosluanch`, it says ([https://wiki.ros.org/roslaunch/Architecture](https://wiki.ros.org/roslaunch/Architecture)):
+In the ROS 1 wiki for `roslaunch`, it says ([https://wiki.ros.org/roslaunch/Architecture](https://wiki.ros.org/roslaunch/Architecture)):

 > roslaunch does not guarantee any particular order to the startup of nodes -- although this is a frequently requested feature, it is not one that has any particular meaning in the ROS architecture as there is no way to tell when a node is initialized.